juju/juju/doc/high_availability.md

 ## Controller charm

-The controller charm propagates binding information to the `dbaccessor` worker.
-It coordinates with other controller units via the `db-cluster` peer relation.
-If there are multiple potential bind addresses for a Dqlite node, the user must supply an endpoint binding for the relation using a space that ensures a unique IP address.
+The controller charm propagates bind addresses to the `dbaccessor` worker by writing them to the controller configuration file.
+Each controller unit shares its resolved bind address with the other units via the `db-cluster` peer relation.
+The charm must be able to determine a unique address in the local-cloud scope before it is shared with other units and written to the configuration file.
+If no unique address can be determined, the user must supply an endpoint binding for the relation using a space that ensures a unique IP address.

 ## API addresses for agents